 Scientists do not agree on whether LCH is a type of cancer or is a condition caused by a change in the immune system.
 LCH is mainly treated with anticancer drugs.
 Some of these drugs are also used to treat immune system conditions.

 LCH may occur at any age, but is most common in young children.
 Treatment of LCH in childhood is different from treatment of LCH in adults.
 The treatments for LCH in children and adults are described in separate sections of this summary.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with childhood Langerhans cell histiocytosis.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 General information about clinical trials is available from the NCI Web site.

 Family history and having a parent who was exposed to certain chemicals may increase the risk of LCH.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get the disease; not having risk factors doesn't mean that you will not get the disease.
 Talk with your doctor if you think you may be at risk.
 Risk factors for LCH may include the following:

 - Having a parent who was exposed to certain chemicals such as benzene.

 - Having infections as a newborn.

-- Having a family history of thyroid disease.
+- In whites, having a family history of thyroid disease.